andmarios/i7tt/README.md

     $ i7tt -a 5

+## Colors

+i7tt should work nicely with any color scheme with a dark background.

+Barchart's color are:

+- Green: All sensors report a temperature `< max temperature - 25°C`.
+- Yellow: All sensors report a temperature lower than their reported max temperature and at least one sensor reports a sensor `>= max temperature - 25°C`.
+- Red: At least one sensor reports a temperature `> max temperature`.

+Max temperature for each sensor is read from sysfs.

 ## Hacking

 Since the sysfs interface of hwmon devices is standard, it should be easy to